yaikobzeray/dev-journal/activity_log.md

 Updated all project dependencies and reviewed changelogs for breaking changes.

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [FLUTTER] Thursday, 02 May 2024 — Entry 3

+Built a Flutter custom widget for animated loading skeletons.
+Reusable across the whole app.

+*Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*